SquareBracketAssociates/Booklet-Graphics/Chapters/Alexandrie/alexandrie.md

 context := surface newContext.
 ```

-You can apply many properties to your context like
+You can apply many properties to your context such as path, color,
+SD: what

-## Path
+### Path

-The path express the shape you want to draw with a virtual pen.
+The path expresses the shape you want to draw with a virtual pen.
 It's then applied
-to the destination using the **paint** message.
+to the destination using the `paint` message.

-It's expressed with simple primitive
+It's expressed with simple primitives:

-* **moveTo:** Move to specified location
+* `moveTo:` moves to the specified location.
-* **relativeMoveTo:** move to specified location, relative from your starting point.
+* `relativeMoveTo:` moves to the specified location, relative to your starting point.
-* **lineTo:** add a line to a specified location
+* `lineTo:` adds a line to a specified location.
-* **relativeLineTo:** add a line, but location is relative from your starting point.
+* `relativeLineTo:` adds a line, but the location is relative to your starting point.
-* **arcCenter:radius:startAngle: endAngle:** add a circle with center, radius, start and end angle, clockwise.
+* `arcCenter:radius:startAngle: endAngle:` adds a circle with center, radius, start and end angle, clockwise.
-* **arcNegativeCenter:radius:startAngle:endAngle:** like arcCenter, but counter-clockwise.
+* `arcNegativeCenter:radius:startAngle:endAngle:` similar to arcCenter, but counter-clockwise.
-* **curveVia:via:to:** Bezier curve with 3 points.
+* `curveVia:via:to:` creates a Bezier curve with 3 points.
-* **closePath** will connect your last path point to beginning path point.
+* `closePath` connects your last path point to the beginning path point.

-You can find more method in **AeCairoContext / API - Path** protocol
+You can find more methods in the class `AeCairoContext`.

+#### Example.
-Here is a full example
+Here is a full example which results in Fig. *linepath*.

 ```smalltalk
 context